 With years of experience helping consumer packaged goods launch into grocery stores and digital marketing spaces, I have watched the CPG marketing landscape change as the internet has grown.
-Traditional marketing is no longer the best strategy for CPG products, and large CPG brands and understanding more and more how essential the digital space is to the future of their brand.
+Traditional marketing is no longer the best strategy for CPG products, and large CPG brands are understanding more and more how essential the digital space is to the future of their brand.

-I have broken down some of the most important strategies I use when I start working with a consumer good brand that is new to their industry niche.
+In this article, I have broken down some of the most important strategies I use when I start working with a consumer good brand that is new to their industry niche.
 With natural and whole foods becoming more popular in grocery store markets; it’s important that you understand exactly where you fit into the industry.

 1. Understand Your Competition